BuildingSync/schema/proposals/2020/Add Peak Type.md

 ## Implementation

-Inside of auc:TimeSeries, create a new element auc:PeakType with options of on-peak, mid-peak, and off-peak.
+Inside of auc:TimeSeries, create a new element `auc:PeakType` as a child element of the TimeSeriesType with options of on-peak, mid-peak, and off-peak.